There have been several types of

 advanced for viewing, the user pressed the 'sound bar' which engaged the

 needle on the record.
 Sound quality was scratchy and left an awful lot to be desired.

-Target As" to listen using your MP3 player.
+Target As" then listen to them using your MP3 player (direct click on the links won't work).
 Approximately 10 to 20

 seconds of speech accompanies each picture.
 These viewers are